 A light went off.

 I ordered the mite-away strips and we treated the bees in August.
-Mite-away Quick Strips are made up of Formic Acid.
+Mite-away Quick Strips are made with Formic Acid.
 Formic acid is a compound that is naturally found in the hive and is the bi-product of insect bites and stings.
-It has been proven effective against varroa mites.
+It’s proven to be effective against varroa mites.
 This product should not be used in temperatures over 85 degrees and the treatment stays in the hive for only 5 days.

 Here is what I’ve learned about treating varroa mites with a vaporizor: